|Shopping cart is empty.|

 "The bad noises come when I'm asleep." -Luca

 There is a growing body of research clearly showing that children exposed to domestic abuse have similar longterm effects to children who are direct targets of physical abuse.
-Yet there are almost no services available to these children.
+Yet there are very few services for these children.

-KIDshine aims to fill this gap by directly assisting these children to help keep them safe in the short term, and to minimise their negative longterm problems resulting from exposure to domestic abuse.
+KIDshine helps to fill this gap by directly assisting these children to help keep them safe in the short term, and to minimise their negative longterm problems resulting from exposure to domestic abuse.

 KIDshine is a free, structured and practical intervention service for children who witness domestic abuse, that is offered to families in their homes and at times convenient to them.